1963 Lotus 23B, #23-S-92

 Ernie. and Mike Gent of Gent Restorations, flew to Texas, rented a U-Haul, and picked up the Lotus in its sad, but original, condition.
 The Gents towed the Lotus to Portland, and began the restoration.
 It was during the restoration in 1991, that Mike Gent submitted the 23B for official listing with the Registry, and the car was accepted.

-Lotus 23-S-92 was next sold to David Alvarado in 2011.
-Alvarado raced it in a handful of vintage races before trading it in 2012, to Mark Powell.
+Alvarado raced the Lotus in a handful of vintage races before trading it in 2012, to Mark Powell.
 Powell traded a March 722 Formula B racing car (the Ex-Bob Lazier pro FB car), and cash for the 23B.
 Powell raced the Lotus just four times between 2012 and 2015, including a second place Enduro finish at the 2015, Brickyard Vintage Racing Invitational.

-Thereafter the Lotus was sold again to its present owner.
-Because no one could recall the amount of time on the engine since it was rebuilt in 1990-91, it was pulled and sent to Ivey Engines in Portland, Oregon, in November, 2017, for rebuilding, including a brand new Kent block.
+During this restoration, in November, 2017, the engine was removed and sent to Ivey Engines in Portland, Oregon, for rebuilding.
+The rebuild included a brand new Kent block.
 The engine dyno-ed at 190 h.p.
 The rebuild receipts, and dyno sheets, are included with the car.

 In 2018, the Hewland gearbox also received a rebuild, including a new Mk.8/9 Hewland ring & pinion.
 The rebuild also included, but was not limited to, new stub axle bearings, seals, throw out bearing, Metalastic heavy duty donuts with interleaf plates, dog rings, etc. Among other things that were done during this period, the Koni shocks were also dyno tuned and adjusted.
 The Lotus has been run just a few times since this latest round of restoration and race prep.

 The Lotus comes with two large binders documenting the car’s history, and work performed.
-These contain a treasure trove of valuable information about the car, and its current specification, and state of preparedness.
-They also include correspondence from prior owners, and the Lotus 23 Registry, documenting the car’s history and authenticity.
-The original chassis plate will come with the car.
+These contain a treasure trove of valuable information about the car, its current specification, and state of preparedness.
+They also include correspondence from prior owners, and correspondence from the Lotus 23 Registry regarding the car’s history and authenticity.
+Further, there are bills of sale tracking the car’s ownership history, including bills of sale referencing the original frame being sold with the rest of the car.
+These documents can be provided upon request.
+There is also much more in the files.
+We are also hoping to have more detail photos of the car shortly.